Welcome to Silver Birch Class - Year 5 & 6

 Thank you for supporting your child with homework.
 If you would like some tips on how to do that, you may find this website useful

 Each Monday, children write the week's homework in their homework diary.
 Can a parent please read and sign it at the start of each week.
-Monday: read a chapter (Purple Mash online), complete the SPaG questions (sheet provided) and complete the multi-choice quiz; Tuesday: read the chapter again and complete the opened ended comprehension and sequencing questions (sheet provided); Wednesday: complete the writing task (sheet provided) and revise spellings, read your book if time; Thursday: complete the maths task (sheet provided) and read your book; and Friday: revise spelling, read your book and practise your mental maths skills.
+Monday: read the chapter online Serial Purple Mash and complete the opened ended comprehension and sequencing questions (sheet provided) and revise your spellings; Tuesday: complete the GPS/SPaG questions (sheet provided) and as an optional task, complete the multi-choice quiz on Serial Purple Mash, then revise your spellings and read your class reader; Wednesday: complete the writing task (sheet provided) and revise spellings, read your book if time; Thursday: complete the maths task (sheet provided) and read your book; and finally on Friday: revise spelling, read your book and practise your mental maths skills.
 There may be additional French or RE from time-to-time.
 Children should set aside at least 30 minutes per day to complete their home learning.

 WAYS TO SUPPORT YOUR CHILD AT HOME WITH THEIR HOME LEARNING: